 This article will briefly explain the different NuGet package versioning schemes – both automatic and manual – available.
 Then we’ll take a look at how to implement a nifty, and quite frankly, downright elegant automatic versioning scheme for your NuGet packages.
 Okay – returning from quite a trip down another rabbit hole, I think it’s a good time to document some of my findings in regards to Azure DevOps NuGet package versioning!
 This seems to be another area, where the documentation certainly does exist, but…Continue reading Fun with Azure DevOps NuGet package versioning!

 Every now and then comes the need to write your console output to a log file.
-There’s a simple way to do this in .NET Framework, and quite a few online articles detailing a borderline one-liner on how to do achieve it: Adding a log file listener(s) by calling Debug.Listeners – something like this: TextWriterTraceListener tr1 = new TextWriterTraceListener(System.Console.Out); Debug.Listeners.Add(tr1); TextWriterTraceListener tr2 = new TextWriterTraceListener(System.IO.File.CreateText(“Output.txt”)); Debug.Listeners.Add(tr2); Source However, this doesn’t work in .NET Core anymore.
+There’s a simple way to do this in .NET Framework, and quite a few online articles detailing a borderline one-liner on how to do achieve it: Adding a log file listener(s) by calling Debug.Listeners – something like this: (Source) However, this doesn’t work in .NET Core anymore.
 Problem: Everything changes in .NET Core Using the code offered by Microsoft above will lead to an error somewhat like the one…Continue reading Adding Debug listeners to your console application fails in .NET Core

 This article will explain how you can change the Excel list delimiter for your CSV (or other) file exports.
 Recently, I needed to find a way to import data from an old Excel-file to a custom-coded system that could import CSV files.
 However, the data was fairly non-sanitized – containing commas, semicolons and other weird characters.
 I could define the delimiter used in the imported data – however, that would be useless if I wasn’t also able to define it in the export.
-With Excel, it’s not that simple, though.
-Excel, just like other Microsoft Office applications loves trying its best to respect the…Continue reading How to change the delimiter when exporting CSV from Excel?
+With Excel,…Continue reading How to change the Excel CSV delimiter?